 “It was an experience that taught me how to persevere in a new environment with daunting tasks.”

-Jeff was a work-study student for both BSB and the Athletics department, but his big break came last June when he landed a summer internship at TTI as a field sales and marketing intern.
-In September, Jeff received an offer to work there full time.
+Jeff was a work-study student for both BSB and the Athletics department, but his big break came in June 2020 when he landed a summer internship at TTI as a field sales and marketing intern.
+He eventually became a full-time employee at TTI until he accepted the Paycom job in October of 2021.